cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Assets/_index.md

 {{%expand "Learn more." %}}

-Your asset combines a web and mobile application.
-You may want to test them together, in one pentest, if:
+For example, if your asset combines a web and mobile application, you may want us to test them together, in one pentest, if:

 - The two applications share some of the same code and functionalities.
 - One pentest report is sufficient for your purposes.